Monday, December 23, 2024

 Why Software Project Estimation Is Difficult

-In my experience, there are three factors that make software project effort/cost estimation difficult:
+In my experience, the following factors make software project effort/cost estimation difficult:

 1. It is much easier to estimate for the happy path which leaves gaps in specifications for handling edge cases and exceptions.